Tom Harper (director)

-Tom Harper (born 7 January 1980) is a British film and television director, producer and writer.
+Tom Harper is a British film and television director, producer and writer.
 He is best known for his work on The Aeronauts, Wild Rose, Peaky Blinders, and the BBC TV mini-series War & Peace.

 Early life and education

 Harper grew up in a Quaker family.
 He "credits Quakerism with setting the tone in his attitudes towards pacifism and non-violence."

 Harper attended Acland Burghley School before going on to study at The University of Manchester.

 Career

 Harper began his career making short films.
 He wrote and directed Cubs in 2006 about urban fox hunting which was nominated for a BAFTA in the Best Short Film category and won a BIFA.

 Harper then moved on to direct a range of film and television work which includes Misfits, The Scouting Book for Boys (2009), This Is England '86, The Borrowers (2011), Peaky Blinders (2013) and The Woman in Black: Angel of Death.

 In 2014, Harper re-teamed with Jack Thorne, the writer of The Scouting Book for Boys, to make War Book, which premiered at the London Film Festival and had its international premiere as the opening film of the International Festival of Film Rotterdam.
 The film received critical acclaim with The List calling it a "powerful, provocative and essential piece of modern British cinema".
 Harper was also a producer on the film.

 He directed the 2016 BBC TV mini-series War & Peace, starring Paul Dano, Lily James and James Norton for BBC1 and The Weinstein Company.
 The series topped ratings and won rave reviews.
 The series was nominated for 6 BAFTAs (including Best Drama Series) and won for Best Production Design.

 Harper next directed the pilot episode of The Son for AMC based on Phillip Meyer's acclaimed novel.
 Pierce Brosnan played the lead, replacing Sam Neill (with whom Harper previously worked on Peaky Blinders) who was forced to pull out for "personal reasons."
 The series was picked up for a second season in May 2017.

 In 2017, Harper teamed up with Jack Thorne again, to make "The Commuter," starring Timothy Spall, the third episode of the Channel 4/Amazon Video anthology series Philip K. Dick's Electric Dreams.